our donors

 Jerry Wittenmyer served in churches in California, Washington, and Canada.
 He was the Associational Missionary for the Capilano Baptist Association in Canada and the Mt.
 Baker Baptist Association in Washington.

-Osa Marie was very active with Vacation Bible School and led numerous sessions on teaching the material to children, with Mille Burkett.
+Osa Marie was very active with Vacation Bible School and led numerous sessions on teaching the material to children, along with Mille Burkett.
+She also assisted Millie Baker with Senior Adult Camp every year by providing music for the week.

 [1] Northwest Southern Baptists, 1884 – 1998, Northwest Baptist Historical Society of the Northwest Baptist Convention, 1998, Pgs.
 269-270.